I am a

 Published Programs

-Programs under editing are saved under the corresponding table called Saved programs.
-Once you publish a saved program it will be moved to the Published programs table.
-Because the program is available to the Strength athletes after publishing and their results are saved in the Experience bank, you can no longer make changes to the program.
-No. of completion is how many Strength athletes that have completed your program.
+Programs under editing are saved under the corresponding table called Saved Programs.
+Once you publish a saved program it will be moved to the Published Programs table.
+Because the program is available to the Strength athletes after publishing and their results are saved in the Experience Bank, you can no longer make changes to the program.
+No. of completion is how many strength athletes that have completed your program.

 Experience Bank